 32. Learn to ice-skate year-round at indoor rink City Ice Pavilion.

 33. Frolic at the tree-lined playground at Andrews Grove, which locals call “Shady Park.”

 34. Head to the waterfront Queensbridge Park for the playgrounds and amazing views.

-35. Visit the LIC branch of the Queens Library for weekly storytime (although we admit we can’t wait to see the architecturally fascinating new Hunter’s Point Library finally open).
+35. Visit the LIC branch of the Queens Library for weekly storytime.
+We're also anxiously anticipating the new waterfront Hunter's Point Community Library, which is architecturally fascinating...but long delayed.

 36. Romp at the playground and spray showers at Murray Playground.

 37. Get a treat and sit in the old-school British telephone booths at Sweet Leaf Coffee.

 38. Enjoy dining al fresco at John Brown Smokehouse or Anable Basin Sailing Bar & Grill.

 39. Attend a performance or event at the New York Irish Center.